 Open dumps are often found along secondary roads, utility right-of-ways, water courses, on abandoned lots, in open fields, near construction sites, and along railroad tracks.
+Report Illegal Dumping.
+It's a crime.

 Learn About Proper Disposal